 North Greenbush leads its neighboring communities in spending for all categories.
 Only one category ("Apparel and Services") was under the national average (less than 100) for where spending in all three communities.
-The City of Rensselaer falls well below the national average for spending in all categories while the Town of East Greenbush is at or close to the national average for nine (9) of the fourteen (14) categories.
+The City of Rensselaer falls

 Retail Sales & Consumer Spending Overview